FarahHammamii/envira-backend/README.md

-# Envira Backend
+# 🌿 Envira - IoT Environmental Quality Monitoring System

-A FastAPI backend for environmental monitoring system that collects sensor data from ESP32 devices via MQTT and provides real-time APIs.
+A comprehensive backend system for monitoring and improving indoor environmental quality using IoT sensors and intelligent recommendations.

 ## Architecture